Explorer 13: Impact Detection

-The purposes of the experiment were to extend micrometeoroid measurements to a low population range where few data exist and to correlate with and augment the data amassed by previous satellite experiments using similar techniques.
+The purposes of the experiment were to extend micrometeoroid measurements to a low population range where few data exists and to correlate with and augment the data amassed by previous satellite experiments using similar techniques.
 The detector had three threshold levels of momentum sensitivity (0.01, 0.1, and 1.0 gm-cm/sec) and consisted of two different physical configurations of detecting surfaces.
 The first configuration, which was used for high and low sensitivity detection, consisted of a pair of impact-sensitive stainless steel plates mounted on the conical portion of the satellite forward shell.
 The plates, which had a total geometric area of 0.142 m2, each had an attached transducer, as well as signal conditioning, impact-event counting, and count-storage circuitry.
 The second detector configuration was composed of 20 of the 0.013-cm thick pressurized-cell penetration detectors that were sensitized for impact detection.
 The cells, which had a total area of 0.186 m2, were used for intermediate impact detection.
 The short orbital lifetime of the spacecraft (2.5 days) permitted only 10 interrogations of the satellite recorder.
 The measured impact flux rates were substantially higher than those obtained by earlier meteoroid experiments and probably contained false counts due to aerodynamic mechanical perturbances and temperature effects on impact-sensing transducer elements resulting from the low initial perigee.
 Hence, the data must be considered as inconclusive.

 Pressurized Cell Micrometeorite Detector

 The pressurized cells, which were the primary sensors of Explorer 13, occupied the major portion of the sensitive area.
 One hundred and sixty beryllium copper cells of five thicknesses were mounted around the periphery of the spacecraft in five circular rows, each row containing 32 cells.
 The cells were pressurized prior to launch with helium gas to about 10 psi over atmospheric pressure.
 By means of a pressure-activated switch on each cell, the pressure loss caused by a micrometeoroid impact could be detected and telemetered.
 No attempt was made to monitor the pressure leak rate.
 The number of cells of each thickness were as follows—sixty 0.0025 cm, forty 0.0038 cm, twenty 0.0076 cm, twenty 0.064 cm, and twenty 0.130 cm.
-The penetration area of each detector was about 140-cm2, so that 2.25 m2 of area were exposed for the experiment.
-Because of the semicircular cross section of the pressurized cells, however, the effective area for micrometeoroid capture was smaller than the exposed area.
+The penetration area of each detector was about 140-cm2 so that 2.25 m2 of area was exposed for the experiment.
+Because of the semicircular cross-section of the pressurized cells, however, the effective area for micrometeoroid capture was smaller than the exposed area.
 A large injection-angle error caused the spacecraft's orbital lifetime to be only 2.5 days, but information from the experiment was telemetered and recorded for 29 passes.
 There were no switch openings of the pressurized cell detectors during this time.
 Pressurized cell temperatures, which were shown to vary between 56 C and 27 C, were monitored throughout the flight.
 There was no indication of any malfunctioning of the 160 pressurized-cell detectors during the launch and orbital lifetime of the vehicle.